DDI-TU-Dresden/thonny-wiki/Plugins.md

 If you don't want to mess with the path then it's easiest to develop and test the plug-in under `~/.thonny/plugins/Python??/site-packages/thonnycontrib`.
 If this directory doesn't exist yet, then I recommend to install an existing plugin first -- this will create the proper directory.
 As a quick test, save the example plug-in code from above to `hello.py` in this folder.
 When you now (re)start Thonny, you should see a new item in Tools-menu.

 NB!
-In version 2.2b5 the location `~/.thonny/plugins/` will be replaced by the directory where your `pip install --user` packages go.
+In current master and in releases starting from 2.2b5 the location `~/.thonny/plugins/` will be replaced by the directory where your `pip install --user` packages go.

 ## What can a plug-in do?